 My Little World and Yours

-It seems that whenever I talk about my job or where I work with others the question comes up.
+It seems that whenever I talk about my job or where I work with others the question always comes up.
 At my age I guess it is inevitable.
 “When are you going to retire?”, they ask.
 To be honest I just don’t know and I’m being truthful.
 An old high school teacher told me a few years ago when I ran into him before a football game, to keep working as long as you enjoy it.
 That advice has stuck with me.
 When talking to retired people through the years it isn’t the job that they miss.
 They always tell me that they miss the people.
 Retiring has a direct effect on our little world.
 A part of my little world consists of the people that I see every day.
 Simply put retiring would change all of that.
 Sure I could arrange to meet them for lunch now and again, but it wouldn’t be the same.

 Maybe that fact and the old teachers advice keep me going.
 I do enjoy my job and the people I work with and see every day!
 I do like the fact that I can do something that is needed and other people count on me to do.
 When work is piling up and it seems I can’t seem to catch up someone will always mention how all that work is job security.
 Once in awhile I make jokes about job security.
 When I get back from lunch or a walk down the hall for instance I sometimes find someone sitting in my chair.
 They might be re-programming my computer or just taking a load off of their feet on a social visit.
 At these times I might quip how you just leave your desk for a little while and already someone is taking your job!
 The other day a lady was having trouble with her card that unlocks the door.
 We all have to swipe our cards to gain access now and hers seemed to not be working.
 She swiped it three times and nothing happened.
 I made her burst out laughing when I told her “that’s when you know that you’ve been fired.”
 Though I might joke about job security the real issue for me is after the job security.